linode/developers/hugo/content/email/zimbra/zimbra-on-ubuntu-14-04.md

 ## Download Zimbra

 1. Download the latestet release of [Zimbra Open Source Edition](https://www.zimbra.com/downloads/zimbra-collaboration-open-source).
 It's a good idea to read the release notes and understand the requirements and caveats before installing.
 Choose the Ubuntu 14.04 LTS 64-bit release and download it to your Linode with `wget`.
 To do this, right-click the _64bit x86_ link in your browser and copy the link from the Zimbra page.
 Paste it into your shell command and execute it.
+{{< /note >}}

     For example:

         wget https://files.zimbra.com/downloads/8.6.0_GA/zcs-8.6.0_GA_1153.UBUNTU14_64.20141215151116.tgz

-     {: .note}
+     {{< note >}}
 >This Guide is about setting up a new Zimbra Linode, but if you are upgrading an existing Zimbra installation, it is very important that you read the release notes that Zimbra provides!
 The notes are found on the Download page where you found the software.
 There may be steps that are required to be performed before or after you upgrade.
+{{< /note >}}

 2. Download the SHA256 checksum in the same way you just downloaded the Zimbra tarball.